GibsS/gridlike-Unity/README.md

 I made a small (see very very small and unpolished) game using Gridlike called Gridship.
 You can test it out by following the link below.
 It is not much to look at but it will give you a sense of what you can accomplish with the library.
-It is important to note that despite the tiles (or blocks if you prefer) being a single color, they are actually sprite and could be replaced by actual non monochromatic sprites.
+It is important to note that despite the tiles (or blocks if you prefer) being a single color, they are actually sprites and could be replaced by actual non monochromatic sprites.

 You might need to wait for a few seconds before the game starts: